castle-engine/castle-engine-docker/README.md

-Docker container used for [Automatic Cloud Builds (Jenkins) for Castle Game Engine projects](https://jenkins.castle-engine.io/).
+Docker container with Castle Game Engine, FPC cross-compilers and more.
 Based on Debian stable.

+See [CGE Docker usage docs](https://github.com/castle-engine/castle-engine/wiki/Docker).
+This is also used by used by [Automatic Cloud Builds (Jenkins) for Castle Game Engine projects](https://github.com/castle-engine/castle-engine/wiki/Cloud-Builds-(Jenkins)).

 Includes various prerequisites of Castle Game Engine: